Factbox: U.S. healthcare by the numbers

-The U.S. Supreme Court's healthcare ruling on Thursday has far-reaching implications for a healthcare system that, according to the Paris-based Organization for Economic Cooperation and Development, is highest in spending but just 31st in providing coverage to its people among the OECD's 34 members.
+Quite aside from the legal arguments to be made are hot-button issues ranging from the quality of healthcare to the availability of insurance.

+The Paris-based Organization for Economic Cooperation and Development ranked the health standards of its 34 members in a report last November.

-The following information ranking the United States by category against the OECD's other members comes from the November publication "Health at a Glance 2011 - OECD Indicators."
+The information ranking the United States by category comes from the publication "Health at a Glance 2011 - OECD Indicators."
+Some categories were rankings among a smaller set of countries:

 * 1st in Spending - Annual healthcare spending totals $2.6 trillion, equal to 17.9 percent of U.S. annual gross domestic product, or $8,402 for every man, woman and child.